Ellis County Martial Arts

 We have separate curricula adapted by age groups.
 “Karate Kids” is for children ages 7-12 (6 year olds may be considered on an individual basis), and our Adult Class is for students ages 13 and above.

 Our Karate Kids class is further divided by experience into three phases: Beginners, Intermediate, and Advanced students.
 By scheduling these classes into phases, students are able to learn faster - and better - than in one large class.
-Class times vary, but each phase is offered several times per week, Monday through Thursday.
+Class times vary, but each phase is offered several times per week, Monday through Thursday. (see our "Training" page for complete schedule).

 Our Adult class includes students of all ranks.
 New students are welcomed by advanced students and black belt instructors, who assist them in learning new moves and techniques in every class.
 Adult classes are scheduled every week night, Monday through Friday; adult students choose whichever nights work best for their schedule.